northridge-dev/python-game-dev/projects/hangman/README.md

 ## Plan ahead

-Before you write any code, outline the steps your program will take to play the game or -- even better -- create a flowchart.
+Before you write any code, outline the game logic or -- even better -- create a flowchart.
 You may find it helpful to convert this outline or flowchart into pseudocode.

 You'll need to submit this outline or flowchart before you start coding.

 Consider the following:

 - What state (data) does your program need to keep track of?
 What data types will you use?
 - What steps get repeated?
 What control structures will you use to repeat them?
 How will your program know when to stop repeating?
 - What are the decision points in your program -- steps when your program has choose between different actions it could take?
   How will it decide which code path to follow?

 ## Craftsmanship

-For this project, let's focus on two good programming practices:
+For this project, let's focus on three good programming practices:

 - **Descriptive variable names**.
 Use variable names that describe the data they hold.
   For example, `secret_word` is a better variable name than `word` and a much better